 Piattos’ alleged first names resemble that of a restaurant chain and her alleged surname, that of a chips brand.

-That full name was among the signatories in the more than 1,200 deficient acknowledgment receipts which the Office of the Vice President (OVP) had submitted to the Commission on Audit (COA) to try to justify its P125-million expenditure.
+That full name was among the signatories in the more than 1,200 deficient acknowledgment receipts that the Office of the Vice President (OVP) had submitted to the Commission on Audit (COA) to try to justify its P125-million expenditure.

 READ: COA: OVP sent deficient receipts on secret funds